 Calif.’s demise overdramatized

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday March 29, 1994
+by Phil Burgess, Unabridged from the Rocky Mountain News, March 29, 1994

 LOS ANGELES — Eastern media love to hate California: “The Promised Land now seems like the Valley of the Damned,” opined U.S. News & World Report in the wake of recent natural disasters — earthquakes, fires and mudslides — which came on top of recession, deep cuts in defense spending, cratering real estate values, a state budget crisis and social disintegration symbolized by immigrants on the dole and riots that followed the Rodney King verdict.